What Is Talent Acquisition?

 Talent acquisition teams are responsible for implementing strategies to attract candidates that align with the organization they are working for.
 They do this partly through branding, communication, and producing messages.

-Once you've identified, the talent acquisition team monitors the talent acquisition lifecycle from application to a job offer, with continual responsibility for retaining and developing the person they recruit.
+Once you've identified a candidate, the talent acquisition team monitors the talent acquisition lifecycle from application to job offer, with continual responsibility for retaining and developing the person they recruit.

 How does talent acquisition differ from recruitment?